wicker/Werewolf-Films/README.md

 First, I went back to the Udacity project page to figure out my basic requirements so I can submit for this project.
 I'll be adding all the films and everything later, once I figure out how that works, but for now I'm going to serve the top ten werewolf films.
 I suspect my favorite (Brotherhood of the Wolf) might not even be on the list, since it's not *technically* a werewolf film, even though it totally is.

-1. Create a data structure to store the favorite movies.
-I've made a smaller JSON file just containing a few movies that I saw and either liked or were so terrible I loved them despite themselves.
+I've definitely created a data structure to store the favorite movies.
+To make the site one page, I made a smaller JSON file just containing a few movies that I saw and either liked or were so terrible I loved them despite themselves.
 I hand-populated the JSON file `topthirteen.json` for these films:

   - American Werewolf in London
   - Romasanta: The Werewolf Hunt